Skip to main content

 Geographic gaps.Background check coverage is typically limited to jurisdictions in which the subject has lived or worked, as identified by address history.
 Significant professional activity in jurisdictions not identified by the subject's disclosed address history — international activity, activity under a prior name, activity in jurisdictions with limited database coverage — is frequently missed.

-What Professional Due Diligence Adds
+What Does Professional Due Diligence Add?

 Professional due diligence is a structured investigative process that supplements database retrieval with active inquiry.
 It typically includes: